-As you adjust to your new eating habits, try to introduce only one new food at a time to rule out any intolerance.
-If a food is not tolerated, go back to the full liquid diet for several days and try to reintroduce that particular food in one week.
+Adjusting to your new eating habits, try introducing only one new food at a time to rule out any intolerance.
+If food is not tolerated, return to the full liquid diet for several days and try reintroducing that particular food in one week.

 If your stomach can’t tolerate dairy, try a substitute lactose-free milk, such as the Lactaid brand.
-You also can try soy milk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice, or lite cashew milk.
+You can also try soy milk fortified with calcium and vitamin D, or lite soy, almond, lite rice, or lite cashew milk.

 You may experience heartburn or acid reflux at some stage as well.
 If this occurs, take an antacid.
-Omeprazole, Prilosec, and Nexium are good choices, but there are several other antacid options available.
+Omeprazole, Prilosec, and Nexium are good choices, but several other antacid options are available.

 Also, you should be taking at least one sublingual B12 vitamin and a bariatric multivitamin daily.
 Add biotin, calcium, and iron supplements as needed.

-You have really completed an amazing feat, but remember, your journey has just begun.
+You have really completed a fantastic feat, but remember; your journey has just begun.
 If you are stuck or have questions, please contact us.
 There also are plenty of support groups out there you can join to help you stay on top of your dieting in the long term.